How Microcontrollers Work

 The NAND gate above is built with two NMOS and two PMOS transistors.
 The transistors are arranged in a complementary–there’s the C-word again–configuration with the PMOSs in parallel and the NMOSs in series.
 To round out the AND gate, the output of the NAND gate is put through a NOT gate (CMOS inverter) to yield the AND truth table.

 OR is implemented similarly to AND.
 First, a NOR gate’s (shown below) output is inverted (shown above).
-The NOR gate uses two NMOS transistor in parallel with two PMOS transistors in series.
+The NOR gate uses two NMOS transistors in parallel with two PMOS transistors in series.

 With just these three gates, many other logic gates, as well as more advanced digital circuitry, can be built.

 Microcontrollers process data by performing mathematical operations.
-These operations are defined by the instruction set and are performed using circuitry especially designed to add, subtract, multiply, et cetera.
+These operations are defined by the instruction set and are performed using circuitry specially designed to add, subtract, multiply, et cetera.
 The digital circuitry used in these operations is built using logic gates such as AND, OR, and NOT discussed previously in the CMOS section as well as additional gates (which can be built using these gates) including NAND, NOR, XOR, and XNOR.

 A binary adder has two inputs and two outputs.
 The inputs are the bits being added.
 The outputs are the sum and the carry value.
 Adding two binary numbers can yield four results: 0 and 1 with and without a carry.
 The carry bit is added to the next digit of the binary number meaning that the next addition will include three inputs: the bits to be added and the carry from the previous bit.